tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Results
 ### Combined TCR-transcriptome analysis reveals longer CDR3 regions for naive-like YFV-specific cells
  - **they calculate germline score as ratio between number of nucleotides in CDR3 that originate from germline V(D)J segments to total number of nucleotides in CDR3, need stitching and IMGT/HighV-QUEST for this**
- - **naive-like cells have longer CDR3s and lower germline scores for both alpha and beta chains than effector memory-like cells**
+ - **naive-like cells have longer CDR3s and lower germline scores for both α and β chains than effector memory-like cells**
 # Targeting of multiple tumor-associated antigens by individual T cell receptors during successful cancer immunotherapy
 ## Highlights
  - individual T cells can recognize multiple, different tumor-associated antigens